boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

 #  Introduction

-   Historically, DNS clients communicated with upstream recursive resolvers without needing to know anything about the features supported by these resolvers.
-Also, more and more recursive resolvers expose different features that may impact delivered DNS services.
-It is thus valuable to support means to help DNS clients to identify the capabilities of resolvers.
-Typically, DNS clients can discover and authenticate encrypted DNS resolvers provided by a local network, for example, using the Discovery of Network-designated Resolvers (DNR) {{!RFC9463}} and the Discovery of Designated Resolvers (DDR)
-   {{!RFC9462}}.
-However, these DNS clients need a mechanism to retrieve information from the discovered recursive resolvers about their capabilities.
+   Historically, DNS clients communicated with recursive resolvers without needing to know anything about the features supported by these resolvers.
+However, recent developments (e.g., Extended Error Reporting {{!RFC8914}} or encrypted DNS) imply that earlier assumption no longer generally applies.
+Typically, DNS clients can discover and authenticate encrypted DNS resolvers provided by a local network (e.g., using the Discovery of Network-designated Resolvers (DNR) {{!RFC9463}} and the Discovery of Designated Resolvers (DDR) {{!RFC9462}}), however, these DNS clients can't retrieve information from the discovered recursive resolvers about their capabilities.
+Instead of depending on opportunistic approaches, DNS clients need a more reliable mechanism to discover the features that are supported by resolvers.

    This document fills that void by specifying a method for stub resolvers to retrieve such information.
 To that aim, a new resource record (RR) type